dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 git clone https://github.com/dmwm/CMSKubernetes.git

 # for this exercise we'll use the httpgo application/service
-# therefore we'll copy httpgo.yaml file in our working area
+# therefore we'll copy the httpgo.yaml file in our working area
-cp CMSKubernetes/kubernetes/k8s-whoami/httpgo.yaml .
+cp CMSKubernetes/kubernetes/whoami/httpgo.yaml .
 cp CMSKubernetes/kubernetes/cmsweb/scripts/create_templates.sh .

 # let's create a new cluster, the command to create a cluster is the following